WaaromZoMoeilijk/server-client/README.md

 * Backup/restore (milestone 3)

-## Functionalities admin management panel:
+## Functionalities admin management users:

-Administrators can visit admin.domain.tld where they can manage and monitor all online/offline registered devices.
+Administrators can visit https://register.waaromzomoeilijk.nl:2021 where they can manage and monitor all online/offline registered devices.

 * Monitor: Resources, LAN/WAN IP, Health, Device ID, Uptime, Ping response server/client, Ports used for reverse SSH of all devices
 * Individual system config (milestone 2)